karthik/ddd/02-b-data_documenting.md

 - **How** is was collected

 This should be brief, and provide links to the other aforementioned sections.
 Saving a README as a .md file gives the author the formatting benefits of markdown, such as easily inserting links, tables, and easily making lists that will render nicely.
 In systems like GitHub, a README file is detected and rendered in nice HTML on the repository by default.

+The README should be placed in the top level of the project, and should provide addit

 # Human readable data dictionary